Sid Smith front page

 And here’s what poisons everything they sought –

-This bit of lead in a child’s throat.
+This bit of lead in a child’s heart.

 Sick with rage I did not speak